Blog: A Journey Across Haiti

 Cindy occasionally returns to the U.S. and is available to visit congregations.
 Email her to extend an invitation to your congregation or organization.

-Based in Port au Prince, Haiti, as a Joining Hands network companionship facilitator, Cindy Corell connects presbyteries and churches in the United States with a network of churches, grassroots groups, and nongovernmental organizations in Haiti.
-Around the world, Joining Hands networks strive to alleviate poverty and suffering through community education, advocacy, alternative economic activities, lifestyle changes, and spiritual grounding.
-The goal is to restore the wholeness of God‘s creation and the healing of the human family through prayer, mutual visits, humble accompaniment, repentance, and mutual transformation.
+Based in Santo Domingo, Dominican Republic, Cindy Corell serves as catalyst for food, land and agribusiness concerns, specifically in the ways our global siblings face injustice.
+Having served as a Joining Hands network companionship facilitator solely in Haiti, Cindy continues the work of connecting presbyteries and churches in the United States with similar networks in El Salvador, Democratic Republic of Congo, Cameroon and Sri Lanka.
+Joining Hands networks strive to alleviate poverty and suffering through community education, advocacy, alternative economic activities, lifestyle changes, and spiritual grounding.
+Through Global Solidarity Collective, members of global communities gather to restore the wholeness of God’s creation and the healing of the human family through prayer, mutual visits, humble accompaniment, repentance, and mutual transformation.
 Presbyterian World Mission assigns mission personnel to help facilitate this effort, which is a ministry of the Presbyterian Hunger Program.

 Country context